 Ask your healthcare professional how you should dispose of any medicine you do not use.

-glycopyrrolate and formoterol should not be used if you are having a sudden COPD attack.
+Glycopyrrolate and formoterol should not be used if you are having a sudden COPD attack, or if symptoms of COPD attack has already started.
 Your doctor will give you a short-acting inhaler to use for this condition.
 If the short-acting inhaler is not working, tell your doctor right away.

 Talk to your doctor or get medical care right away if: